 - Place the 4 medium strips next all around

-Crostata is very easy to make at home and does not require any planning.
+Crostata is easy to make at home and requires no planning.

 As long as you have the ingredients to make the shortcrust pastry (pasta frolla) and some jam, it can be made at the last minute and will last for the week.